Civic Literacy Exam Practice Test 2026 Study Guide [Official]

 29) In the Roman Republic, elected representatives made decisions on behalf of citizens.
 This is an early example of:

-35) Colonists objected to taxation without representation because they believed it violated their:
+36) Colonists resisted British taxation mainly because they believed it violated their:

 46) Congress overriding a presidential veto demonstrates: